-The more the family rallies around the parent who is physically or emotionally injured, the better both may do.
+During rehabilitation, the more the family rallies around the parent who is physically or mentally injured, the better both may do.
 Even when the outcome is unknown and reassurance is hard to give, your child will thrive on the chance to be hopeful.
 Helping kids deal with change together this way will ensure they are coping in the best way possible.

 - There may be very little information available at first.
 Don’t give false assurances if you don’t know, but do be reassuring: “Mom has been injured.
 The good thing is that she’s at a hospital now with doctors who know how to take care of her.
 They are working hard to help her get better.”

-- Do your best to manage your own anxiety and to protect your child from information he doesn’t need.
-Keeping in mind how to manage anxiety in children, think through what you’re going to say to him before you say it, as well as what you’re going to say during family phone calls.
+- Do your best to manage your own anxiety and to protect your child from information your child doesn’t need.
+Keeping in mind how to manage anxiety in children, think through what you’re going to say to your child before you say it, as well as what you’re going to say during family phone calls.
 It might help to talk with a friend, parent, advisor, doctor, or clergyperson.

 - As time passes, keep communicating, and update your child as appropriate.
 Although it’s important to be careful with the amount of information you offer your child, do try to talk with him about what is happening.
 Remember, your child’s imagination will fill in any hole, and that may be far more troubling than reality.
 Offer hope: “It may take a while before we know everything, but our family will get through this together.”